-Southern Union State Community College is committed to protecting its students, staff, and visitors from harassment, intimidation, and exploitation as prohibited by Title IX of the Education Amendments of 1972 and of Title VII (Section 703) of the Civil Rights Act of 1964.
-The Southern Union Coordinator for Title IX Florence T. Sanders, Dean of Students, 256-395-2211.
+Southern Union State Community College is committed to protecting its students, employees, and visitors from harassment, intimidation, and exploitation as prohibited by Title IX of the Education Amendments of 1972 and of Title VII (Section 703) of the Civil Rights Act of 1964.
+The Southern Union Coordinator for Title IX is Gary Branch, Dean of Student Affairs.

-Harassment includes, but is not necessarily limited to, slurs, jokes, or other verbal, graphic, or physical conduct relating to an individual's race, color, gender, religion, national origin, age, or disability.
-Harassment also includes unwelcome sexual advances, requests for sexual favors, and other verbal, graphic, or physical conduct of a sexual nature.
+Harassment includes, but is not limited to, slurs, jokes, or other verbal, graphic, or physical conduct relating to an individual's race, color, gender, religion, national origin, age, or disability.
+Harassment also includes unwelcome sexual advances, requests for sexual favors, and other verbal, graphic, or physical conduct of sexual nature.

 Sexual harassment refers to behavior of a sexual nature which interferes with the work or education of its victims and their co-workers or fellow students.
-Sexual harassment may involve the behavior of a person of either sex against a person of the opposite or same sex, when:
+Sexual harassment may involve the behavior of a person of either sex against a person of the opposite or same sex when:

-- a.
-Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or educational opportunities; - b.
-Submission to or rejection of such conduct is used as the basis for employment or academic decisions affecting that individual; - c.
+- 1. Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or educational opportunities; - 2.
+Submission to or rejection of such conduct is used as the basis for employment or academic decisions affecting that individual; - 3.
 Such conduct has the purpose or effect of unreasonably interfering with an individual's work or academic performance, or creates an intimidating, hostile, or offensive work or educational environment.

 Harassment of employees or students by employer, other employees, other students, or non-employees is a violation of this policy.
-Any person who believes herself or himself to be subjected to such harassment, intimidation, and/or exploitation should contact any college official as promptly as possible after the harassment occurs.
+Any person who believes herself or himself to be subjected to such harassment, intimidation, and/or exploitation should contact any college official as prompty as possible after the harassment occurs.
 The college official will take appropriate action to resolve the complaint.